thehapyone/Sage/chainlit.md

 ### Condense Question LLM Chain

-This stage processes the user input question along with chat history to generate a new standalone question.
-The output is a JSON object as shown below:
+This stage processes the user input question along with chat history to generate a new standalone question:

 ```yaml
 HUMAN: